Washington State University is committed to creating and maintaining safe and healthful environments for students

 Substantive revisions are identified by a black line in the left margin of the PDF version.

 University health and safety offices initiate most material included in the SPPM.

 Any University-affiliated individual may suggest revisions or additions to the SPPM.
 If the suggesting individual is not affiliated with a University health or safety office, he or she should route the suggestion to the administrator of the responsible health or safety office.
 (See 1.30.)

-If the responsible health or safety office determines that the suggestion has merit, that office forwards the proposed revision to the Office of Procedures and Forms.
+If the responsible health or safety office determines that the suggestion has merit, that office forwards the proposed revision to the Office of Procedures, Records, and Forms.

 Procedures, Records, and Forms edits and rewrites the draft as necessary, and coordinates review and approval.
 See also EP5.